wp-plugins/intelliads/readme.txt

 === IntelliAds Plugin ===
 Contributors: DJ Alex
-Tags: intellichristian payperclick ads,christian ads,christian advertising,christian payperclick,ads,advertising
+Tags: intellichristian payperclick ads,christian ads,christian advertising,christian payperclick,ads,advertising,adsense alternative
 Requires at least: 2.5
-Tested up to: 3.2.1
+Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2

-IntelliAds automatically inserts optimized IntelliChristian!
-Ads into all of your Blog Pages within seconds.
-Click and monetize.
+IntelliAds plugin helps you to insert IntelliChristian!
+Ads into your wordpress-powered site pages.

 == Description ==

-IntelliAds inserts IntelliChristian!
-Ads automatically into all pages, posts and archives of your website.
-Optimized positions and sizes are used automatically to get the best compromize between minimum effect on weblayout and maximum income.
+Insert different ad codes into different areas of your pages.

-Just activate and do 2 settings.....
+Version 1.2 is very different from version 1.1 of the plugin, due to a change in the format of ad codes for IntelliChristian! ads.

-Oh and don't forget to create a publisher account at ppc.intellichristian.com to get paid for clicks.
+You will need to create a publisher account at ppc.intellichristian.com to get paid for clicks.

 == Installation ==

 1. Upload `intelliads` folder to the `/wp-content/plugins/` directory .
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Settings can be configured in the 'Options' area of your blog.
+3. Settings can be configured in the plugins area of your blog.